Individual Electoral Registration (IER) means that every individual is personally responsible for being on the electoral register.

 Clock Applying usually takes around 5 minutes.

-Paperclip To complete the application you may need: your National Insurance number; your passport if you are a British citizen living abroadApply to register
+Paperclip To complete the application you will need: your National Insurance number; your passport if you are a British citizen living abroadApply to register

 After you've applied